-OPB | Oct.
+OPB | Broadcast: Oct.
 11, 2016

 This hour on TOL: An update of regional business news; a conversation with the four Portland teens whose film was featured at the White House Student Film Festival; and lichen and why it matters.

 OPB | Broadcast: Sept.
 8, 2016

 Portland high school students walked out of class yesterday over a bond measure vote.
 Also, we learn more about homelessness in Eugene and the ways that glaciers melt.

-OPB | Aug.
+OPB | Broadcast: Aug.
 29, 2016

 On the first day of school in Portland, we talk to the new superintendent of PPS.
 We also hear some personal stories of trauma in Oregon's foster care system.

 OPB | Broadcast: June 1, 2016

 We get an update on the controversy over lead in the water at Portland Public Schools.
 The Department of Environmental Quality joins us to discuss air quality monitoring.
 We also check in with the President of Portland State University, and learn about what could be the most contentious issue on Oregon's November ballot.